Pacific Sports Australia Blog

 Heavyweight – 16oz and 18oz cotton canvas.
 These are usually the choice for competition, demonstration or for instructors.
 The heavier weight fabric is strong, durable and has that great ‘snap’ to it that practitioners love to hear, making it perfect for kata and displays.
 There’s no doubt these heavyweight uniforms look super professional on but may be less comfortable for smaller build females.

-Thread count and fabric weight are two significant factors when it comes to fabric measurements.
-Thread count is typically easy to grasp but when dealing with overseas manufacturers, the fabric weight is a whole different ball game.
+When buying a canvas karate uniform it's important to understand about thread count and fabric weight and how the fabric is measured.
+Thread count is easy to understand but when dealing with overseas manufacturers, the fabric weight is a whole different ball game.

-For instance, if a person were to order a 16oz cotton canvas karate gi from a factory and the manufacturer assured he could deliver, the person ordering still needs to go on to confirm that the canvas used to manufacture the canvas karate gi is 16 ounces per square yard.
+For instance, if you decided to order a 16oz cotton canvas karate gi from a factory and the manufacturer assured he could deliver, you still need to confirm that the canvas used to manufacture the gi is 16 ounces per square yard.

 It makes sense to pay attention at this point because the answer ‘Yes’ or ‘No’ here will depend on if the factory sales person actually understands the concept of these two measurements (yards and meters).
-You should make it a habit to clarify your preference because by default most overseas factories will assume the metric system.
+You should make it clear exactly what you want here because by default most overseas factories will assume the metric system.
 Due to the fact that most of their orders are from the US, the fabric suppliers have learnt to use “ounces” as a guideline for weight.
 But, the fabrics are still being measured and sold in meters.
+Confusing isn't it!

-So a little arithmetic might help here, the supplier is saying the fabric weighs 16 ounces per square meter.
-Well, 1 meter is roughly equal to 1.094 yards so 1 square meter is roughly equal to 1.094 x 1.094 = 1.197 square yards.
+If you think it's not really that important and you'll be happy with the gi anyway, who cares about how the fabric is measured, you might have a problem when it arrives.
+Let's look at the difference between the two sets of measurements.
+Suppose the supplier is saying the fabric weighs 16 ounces per square meter.
+Well, 1 meter equates roughly to 1.094 yards so 1 square meter is about equal to 1.094 x 1.094 = 1.197 square yards.
 This is approximately 1.2 square yards.

 (1 square meter=1.1959906 square yards — although this precision does not typically apply to clothes.)
 So, if the supplier says the fabric is 16 ounces per square meter, we can work out the following: 16 ounces per square meter x (1 square meter / 1.2 square yards) = 13.3 ounces per square yard.

-So if you prefer to order your karate gi from overseas take the time to check every aspect of the order so you end up with the uniform you want.
+So if you prefer to order your karate gi from overseas it really is worth taking the time to check every aspect of the order so you end up with the uniform you want.